 Once Upon a Time. . .

 My name is Rebecca Smith, and I own Northern Utah Princess Parties.
 I studied Music while in college, and recently got married.
 I'm a wife, adaughter, a sister, a student, an aunt to the most beautiful nephews in the world, a teacher, and a business owner.

 All my life I have loved fairytales.
 Some of my earliest memories are of sitting in a makeshift tent in my bedroom, spending hours reading Grimm stories until I fell asleep, only to dream of those same stories.
 It would seem I was suspended in a state of perpetual wonder.

-Fast forward a few years to when I was given the opportunity to portray Rapunzel in Ogden High School's production of Sondheim's "Into the Woods", and my fascination with the enchanted forests of Grimm and Andersen began to run wild.
+Fast forward a few years to when I was given the opportunity to portray Rapunzel in my high school's production of Sondheim's "Into the Woods", and my fascination with the enchanted forests of Grimm and Andersen began to run wild.
 All my life I had read these stories, but I had always existed outside of their realm, just a silent onlooker from a different time.
 Into the Woods was my first experience with theatre, my first opportunity to step outside of myself, to study and ultimately become another character.
 How fitting that such a turning point in my life was wholly centered around the Grimm stories I held so dear!